 There are signs in the market this could be changing, though.

-“Right now, global demand for timber is almost infinite, as rising incomes and urbanization underpin markets,” says Stuart Clenaghan.
-Originally trained as a scientist, Clenaghan spent more than 20 years in capital markets before co-founding Green Gold Forestry Peru (GFF), an FSC-certified sustainable forest products company.
+"Right now, global demand for timber is almost infinite, as rising incomes and urbanization underpin markets,” says Stuart Clenaghan.
+Originally trained as a scientist, Clenaghan spent more than 20 years in capital markets before co-founding Green Gold Forestry Peru (GFF), a Forest Stewardship Council® FSC®-C104253-certified sustainable forest products company.
 “If you can demonstrate the sustainability credentials and provenance of your products, you can easily access any market in the world.
-If you’re not able to do that, your options are more limited, and you’ll often be forced to take a discount.”
+If you’re not able to do that, your options are more limited, and you’ll often be forced to take a discount."

 Consequently, GGF is an ardent advocate of reduced-impact logging.
 It applies many of the sustainable forestry techniques behind the RIL-C protocol but has yet to get involved in a baseline study as required to certify the carbon savings.
 “The great thing about RIL-C is that it explicitly makes that link between sustainable management and carbon emissions,” Clenaghan says.
 “We believe the more enlightened buyers are soon going to start demanding it.”